WebAssembly vs. Docker: Exploring their Connection and Potential

 Docker is capable of running one or more containers inside a virtual machine on top of its OS and hardware infrastructure.
 Each container can communicate with the others as well as the underlying OS and services but runs in a completely isolated environment.

-In practical terms, a Docker container is based on a docker image, which is a set of snapshots of a file system that are layered together to form a single environment.
-In our example, we can create a docker image starting from a base image, add the supporting programs, files, utilities, compilers, (such as C/C++) and libraries that our Hello World C program needs.
+In practical terms, a Docker container is based on a Docker image, which is a set of snapshots of a file system that are layered together to form a single environment.
+In our example, we can create a docker image starting from a base image and add the supporting programs, files, utilities, compilers (such as C/C++), and libraries that our Hello World C program needs.
 Finally, we can add the C source program and bundle it as a single docker image that can be used to run a D0cker container.

 In this tutorial, we'll guide you through the steps of creating and running a Docker container to execute a "Hello World" program written in C. By following these steps, you'll gain a basic understanding of how to use Docker to deploy your applications in a 'containerized' environment.